 I was at Dawnstar, a town I fast traveled to in order to return an amulet to a Khajiit on the outskirts of the town who gave me a quest to do so.
 After I completed the quest or returned the amulet I went to the main part of the town a dragon attacked.

-I imagine the scene escalated to the outskirts where the Khajiit camp is located thus bringing my former ally into the battle.
+The scene escalated to the outskirts where the Khajiit camp is located thus bringing my former ally into the battle.
 After the dragon was slain I saw him running at me and had to kill him in order to save my game progress after the dragon battle and progress in my save file.

 However, the crazy thing was that he basically treated me like a brother and offered to join me on my quest as a companion, but I already had someone along with me.
 To see him just attack me like that due to a dragon was a but offputting but at the same time made sense.
 He was a thief or criminal after all and me brining the dragon to his camp disrespected him or brought attention to his trade.